AbdullahSaimun/AbdullahSaimun/README.md

 # 👋 Hello, I'm Abdulla Al Saimun!

-I am a dedicated Java Spring Boot developer with around 2 years of hands-on experience, specializing in crafting robust and scalable applications using Java technologies.
-My expertise extends to microservices architecture, Material-UI for frontend development, and implementing CI/CD pipelines with Jenkins.
+I am a dedicated Java Spring Boot developer with 2 years of hands-on experience, specializing in crafting robust and scalable applications using Java technologies.
+My expertise extends to microservices architecture, Material-UI for front-end development, and implementing CI/CD pipelines with Jenkins.

 ## 💼 Professional Experience